istng/instagram-feed/README.md

 # Implementation
 The language used is python.
 The bot uses `telegram-python-bot`, but the tool itself to get new publications is independent from the bot, and uses the `selenium` module to get the posts.
+I'am currently using `sqlite` as the database engine to store all the pertinent information, via `Pony ORM`.

 The project is currently being updated as I learn new techniques to solve the problems I find.